The following passage, titled “Immortality,” was written by Frederick Buechner in his book “Wishful Thinking: A Theological ABC”:

 * * *

-The message of this Christian holiday is of redemption from sin and reconciliation with God.
-For believers, it offers the joyful assurance of everlasting life.
-To all our readers throughout the north country, Happy Easter!
+The message of this Christian celebration is of redemption from sin and reconciliation with God.
+For believers, it offers the assurance of everlasting life.
+We hope that all our readers throughout the north country who practice the Christian faith have a blessed and joyous holiday on Sunday.
+Happy Easter!